Need to Max Out? 2025 IRA Contribution Deadline Is April 15

 Retirement

 The countdown is on to get your taxes in order, including taking advantage of potential deductions and tax benefits.
-One way is to make or max out IRA contributions for the previous year.
-Until your tax filing deadline, you can!
+One way is to make or max out your IRA contributions for the previous year.

 Key Takeaways

-You can make 2024 IRA contributions until April 15, 2025.
-But unlike extensions for regular tax filings, the IRS does not allow extra time for IRA contributions.
-Once the April deadline has passed, you miss the opportunity for the previous tax year.
+Note: Unlike extensions for regular tax filings, the IRS does not allow extra time for IRA contributions.
+Once the April deadline has passed, you’ll miss the opportunity for the previous tax year.

 Check irs.gov or your state's tax website for updates on current extensions or in case of other potential events.